CyanPrime/hbcdev/readme.md

 HitBoxCreator Dev API
 ======================

-this is a small API to easily use [HitBoxCreator](https://github.com/CyanPrime/hitboxcreator) in your Javascript Programs.
+This is a small API to easily use [HitBoxCreator](https://github.com/CyanPrime/hitboxcreator) in your Javascript Programs.

 Data Structures
 ===============